Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 These safety caps may be difficult to open.
 While they increase the time it takes for a child to open the package, they're not completely child-proof.

-Some people (especially older people) might find it difficult to open and close containers with child-safe caps.
-However, it's important not to transfer the contents into another container.
+Some people (especially older people) might find it difficult to open and close containers with child-resistant caps.
+It's important not to transfer the contents into another container.

 Always make sure the cap is put back on correctly.
 Store your medicine both out of sight and out of reach of children.